 This post was sponsored by Premama as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

 I had almost forgotten how rough my pregnancy with my son Gabe was.
 I was diagnosed with hyperemesis gravidarum (HG) when I was almost 7 weeks pregnant.
 I had been vomiting all day, every day, for several days straight.
 I was working in the Clinical Laboratory at the University of Kentucky and after nearly vomiting all over my equipment, I nearly passed out from dehydration.
 I was rolled up to the obstetrics floor of the hospital and I spent the next several hours being pumped with IV fluids.
+Nowadays, IV therapy can be done from home, and is popular among people looking to tackle dehydration, as I was, and boosting energy levels.
+This iv hydration therapy session is definitely something you should look into if you struggle with dehydration, and it will avoid a situation involving hospitalization!
 I ended up on prescription medication to help control the nausea and vomiting, and I still was hospitalized several times for dehydration.
 Typical prenatal vitamins were out of the question; every variety that I tried seemed to make my nausea worse.
+And I kept having people who weren’t pregnant telling me that I should have a look at how CBD oil UK could help when it comes to my nausea.
+I really wanted to give it a shot because my nausea was honestly making me feel horrible, but I just knew that this wouldn’t be the best course of action to take whilst pregnant.
+I’ll definitely be considering it as an option if I feel nauseous anytime soon though.
+But at that moment, I had to find something else.
+Anything else.

 Please note that I’m not a healthcare provider and this advice is just personal advice.
 You should always consult your healthcare provider when making any dietary changes, especially when you’re pregnant or trying to get pregnant.